anushaporeddy030697/student_internship_management/README.md

 --> Workshop presentation on the project to present newly learnt skills to develop project.

+10/7/2022

+--> prepared for presenting the project ppt, and done with presentation.

 ** CHENNU VENKATA SHASHANKAR **
 --------------------------------
 Iam chennu venkata shashankar who is one of the team member in the project "Student Internship Management".
 I work for web design using XMl.